martin0300/MinecraftServerCreator/specifications/serverDownloader.md

 ### Specification

-**Every function response must use functionResponse!** self is a link to the main downloader object.
+**Every function response must use functionResponse!**
+Downloaders can include other values that can be accessed using the self parameter. self is a link to the main downloader object.

 -   id: Identifier of the downloader.